Plain Subqueries

 Here we have used a subquery to select

-only the author record information, if the author's record has a state column equal
+only the author record information, if the author's record has a state column equal to

-with a table alias of "A".
-WeI
+table alias of "A".
+WeI can then use

-did in the "ON" clause of the "JOIN" criteria.
-Sometimes using a
+in the "ON" clause of the "JOIN" criteria.
+Sometimes using a subquery in the FROM clause

-subquery in the FROM clause reduces the size of the set that needs to be joined.
+reduces the size of the set that needs to be joined.
+Reducing the number of records that

-Reducing the number of records that have to be joined enhances the performance of
+have to be joined enhances the performance of joining rows, and therefore speeds up the

 SET NOCOUNT ON